KILTprotocol/spec-ext-credential-api/readme.md

 If the `'submit-terms'` message included an unknown DID or none at all as `owner`, the extension MUST ask the user to choose the DID for which the credential will be issued.
-Otherwise, the extension SHOULD NOT offer the choice, but still MUST get user’s consent to use this DID.
+Otherwise, the extension SHOULD NOT offer the choice, but still MUST get the user’s consent to use this DID.

 The chosen or confirmed DID URI will be submitted as the `owner` field of the `claim` in the `'request-attestation'` message.
 The attester MUST only issue a credential to this DID.